JunctionAt/JunctionPVP/Design.md

     First join is used by stepping into portals at spawn

-    (NYI) Subsequent joins require the player to place a diamond block at the team they wish to joins spawn
+    Subsequent joins require the player to place a diamond block at the team they wish to joins spawn

-        (NYI) Switching teams costs one diamond block.
+        Switching teams costs one diamond block.

-            (NYI) Using BlockPlaceEvent @ coords

-        (NYI) If you switch to a losing team (one that has less points), you will recieve your block back.
+        If you switch to a losing team (one that has less points), you will recieve your block back.

-            (NYI) BlockPlaceEvent.setCancelled(true)

 PvP Timer: